mavryk-network/mavryk-taquito/docs/global_constant.md

 - Alice replaces the newly registered expression in the code of her contract with the primitive `constant` and the corresponding hash.
 - Alice can now originate her contract, as its size has been compressed.

-## How to register a global constant with Taquito?
+## How to register a global constant with Webmavryk?

 ### Contract API